 Walk along Main Street and pop your head into the many neat antique shops filled with vintage jewelry, rare books and old furnishings.
 Don't miss CT Summer Hardware, a virtual time machine to yesteryear.

 You could spend hours perusing the shelves and aisles of this family-owned store founded in 1928 by Clarence Summer and now run by his amiable grandson, Bill Shull.
 Every nook and cranny features an interesting item, from bear traps to toboggans to cast-iron mini cake pans.
 The store, located one block off Main at 1207 Boyce St., was featured on the History Channel's "American Pickers" in 2011.

 But that's not Shull's only claim to fame.
 His father, Dr. Clifford G. Shull, was an MIT physicist who won the Nobel Prize in Physics in 1994 for the development of the neutron diffraction technique.

-Main Street also features a spate of locally owned women’s clothing boutiques, gift and garden shops and art galleries.
+Main Street also features a spate of locally owned women's clothing boutiques, gift and garden shops and art galleries.
 Many of these stores are in beautifully renovated buildings listed on the National Register of Historic Places.
-The downtown district also includes several special historic attractions, including the art deco Newberry Firehouse, Newberry County Historical Museum and, of course, the Newberry Opera House, built in 1881.
+In addition, the downtown district includes several special historic attractions, including the art deco Newberry Firehouse, Newberry County Historical Museum and, of course, the Newberry Opera House, built in 1881.